root-project/jsroot/docs/JSROOT.md

     http://your_root_server:8080/Canvases/c1/root.json

-Such JSON representation generated using the [TBufferJSON](https://root.cern/root/html/TBufferJSON.html) class.
+Such JSON representation generated using the [TBufferJSON](https://root.cern/doc/master/classTBufferJSON.html) class.
 One could create JSON file for any ROOT object directly, just writing in the code:

     ...
     obj->SaveAs("file.json");
     ...

 To access data from a remote web server, it is recommended to use the [XMLHttpRequest](http://en.wikipedia.org/wiki/XMLHttpRequest) class.
-JSROOT provides a special method to create such class and properly handle it in different browsers.
+JSROOT provides a special method to create such object and properly handle it in different browsers.
 For receiving JSON from a server one could use following code:

     var req = JSROOT.NewHttpRequest("http://your_root_server:8080/Canvases/c1/root.json", 'object', userCallback);